onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Philosophers debate whether identity comes from memory, the body, or something deeper like consciousness.

 identity is the source of all our problems and is also their solution everyone needs to change and come under a common umbrella identity, including the jews

+what's the answer to the tension between boomers & younger generations?
+Identity.
+To the male vs female divide?
+Identity.
+Immigration & assimilation?
+Identity. demographic decline in a democracy is a feedback loop

 2. Social identity